Engaging STEM Activities, Math resources, and Escape Rooms will help fill up your month of March!

 This No Locks Escape Room has the easiest prep ever!
 Just make some copies and set your students to work.

 Students will be completing math problems and tiny mazes, determining the type of figurative language used in sentences, determining if sentences are grammatically correct, and reading a passage to answer questions.

 This highly engaging set will be perfect for that week leading up to Spring Break!

 Pi Day (March 14th)

-Grab one of these fun activities and keep those students engaged during this busy month!
+Grab one of these fun activities and keep those students engaged during this busy month of March!